Coextension of scalars in operad theory: Necessity of the criterion

 \begin{lemma} Let $W$ be a $(\colorsc,\colorsd)$-collection.
 Let $X$ be a positive $(\colorsb,\colorsc)$-collection.
 Let $Y$ be a positive $(\colorsa,\colorsb)$-collection.
 For $i\in [k]=\{1,\ldots,k\}$, let $Z_i$ be $\colorsa$-objects.
 The $\colorsd$-object map

 induced by the maps $(X\cp Y) \cp Z_i \cong X \cp (Y\cp Z_i) \to X \cp \coprod_{i=1}^k (Y \cp Z_i)$ is homogeneous. \end{lemma}

-\begin{proof}[Sketch proof] On the left side, by Remark~\ref{remark: Day powers multilinear naturality}, taking multilinear summands commutes with passing to underlying categories.
+\begin{proof}[Sketch proof] On the left side, by Remark~\ref{remark: Day powers multilinear naturality}, taking multilinear summands of the relevant Day powers commutes with passing to the arity one part of $X\cp Y$.
 That is,

 where the condition to be in the multilinear summand is merely that the function $g$ from Definition~\ref{defi: multilinear summand} is a bijection.
-Since $\underlying{X}$ is a category, $\underlying{X}\cp(-)$ distributes over the coproduct, and this distribution only changes the function $g$ by reindexing.
+Since $\underlying{X}$ is concentrated in arity one, $\underlying{X}\cp(-)$ distributes over the coproduct by Lemma~\ref{one right adjoint}, and this distribution only changes the function $g$ by reindexing.
 This shows that the multilinear summand is preserved by the map in the lemma.
 This also shows that if we are in a summand where all $X\cp Y$ factors are in arity one (i.e., we are working with $\underlying{X\cp Y}$) but $g$ is not a bijection, it cannot become a bijection after distribution.
 This is part of the proof that the nonlinear summand is preserved by the map in the lemma.

 There is a second way for a summand to be nonlinear, namely if it contains a factor of the form $(X\cp Y)^{(\geq 2)}$.
 Because $X$ and $Y$ are both positive, we have